yanagishima/yanagishima/README.md

 # Versions
 * 14.0(not released)
+　* fix wrong line number when result file contains a new line
   * metadata of 14.0 is NOT compatible with 13.0, so migration is required
   * migrateV14.sh is the script to migrate db file.
   * migration process is as follows